yeehaa123/elab/CHAT/lab.md

 Core technology identified in section 2 of the white paper:
 - visualization
+visualization and machine learning: within the OverLab, students and researchers collaborate to learn and experiment with data visualization, grappling with large open data sets provided by e.g. Europeana.
+The OverLab thus not only allows for experimentation, but also learning-by-doing collaboratively; digital interfaces are developed that are discovery oriented.
+The offline OverLab is complemented by an online platform (codingthehumanities) (weyeser text) (Question: is this too much overlap with the visualization interface proposal?)

 ## Why this research team would be best to perform this research